 Ajọkẹ, Akinwọle and I hit the road From the R80 highway towards Soshanguve, then joined the M35 Road and turned left onto Soutpan Road.
 The Tswaing Crater entrance was directly on our left, off the Soutpan Road.

-We drove in by following a road sign where we were warmly welcomed and signed-in by two security guards into a large space where most of the surrounding buildings were dilapidated.
-Parking under one of the shaded trees, I went to the reception to make a R40 payment and was given a permit and a map of the site.
+We drove in by following a road sign where we were warmly welcomed and signed-in by two security guards.
+They directed us to a large space where most of the surrounding buildings were dilapidated.
+After parking under one of the shaded trees, I went to the reception to make a R40 (forty rand) payment and was given a permit and a map of the site.
 The permit was to allow us to drive closer to the nearest viewpoint (Shoemaker) of the crater.

 The Tswaing Lake which is 100m (330ft) in diameter in the centre of the crater is filled by rainwater and a spring which makes it beautiful and serene to hang around.
-For those who haven’t been here, I will recommend this UNESCO World Heritage Site for your perfect eco-tourism experience.
+For those who haven’t been here, I will recommend Tswaing for your perfect eco-tourism experience.